-A downhill trail was opened on the Maiskogel in 2021.
-It leads from the upper terminus of the MK Maiskogelbahn over numerous wide and narrow banked curves, waves and small jumps to the Stanger intermediate terminus.
+This trail leads from the upper terminus of the MK Maiskogelbahn over numerous wide and narrow banked curves, waves and small jumps to the Stanger intermediate terminus.
 The trail is wide and is also ideally suited for downhill sport beginners due to the gentle slope.
 But experienced bikers are also guaranteed to have fun on the trail on the Maiskogel.

 You can't wait to ride the mountain bike freeride trails on the Kitzsteinhorn?
 You mustn't forget this:

 Bike freeride in Zell am See-Kaprun: 10 tips

 You need a trail, enduro or freeride bike

 Preferably with a suspension travel of 150 mm or more

 The Geißstein and Wüstlau trails are ideal for downhill bikes

 The Bachler Trail is made for enduro or all-mountain bikes

 Helmet, gloves, arm and knee protectors are necessary

 Don't forget a well-fitting rucksack with hydration pack